Shammah/Phonethic/docs/introduction.md

 | Memory (RAM)     | 4GB                                                   |

 ## Todo
 This guide is a work in progress and will be improved over time.
 One major thing I'd like to try is to build Prysm from source, but this requires some more investigation.
+It would also be nice if this entire guide could be automated into a single Android app.

 ## Contact
 If you need to contact me directly, you can find me in [Prysm's Discord](https://discord.gg/YMVYzv6) under the username *Shammah*.